codekansas/codekansas.github.io/_posts/2016-04-27-keras-language-modeling.markdown

 ![Model diagram](/resources/attention_rnn/model_diagram.png)

-A framework for designing and testing models can be found in [this Github repo][github project].
 This model achieved relatively good marks for Top-1 Accuracy (how often did the model rank a ground truth the highest out of 500 results) and Mean Reciprocal Rank (MRR), which is defined as

 $$MRR = \frac{1}{|Q|} \sum_{i=1}^{|Q|}{\frac{1}{rank_i}}$$